OUR PHILOSOPHY & VALUES

 Through our shops and cafes we also offer our visitors a choice of fair-trade, local and organic food and drink.

-The cashmere we use is blended from fibres carefully selected from Mongolia, China and Afghanistan.
+The cashmere we use is blended from fibres carefully selected from Mongolia and, China.
 We combine the different qualities of these fibres in a way which optimises the performance of our fabrics and allows us to provide the best combination of durability and hand feel on any given product.

 Most of the cashmere we use is gathered from goats which have been herded in the traditional ways which have been used for hundreds of years.
 This unique lifestyle means that the goats live an almost wild existence and helps to preserve these fragile communities.